Yurii19/lambda-bird-start-task/README.md

 # lambda-bird-start-task
-Use index html from deploy
+To view the project, download the folder deploy